 Nice to meet you!

 Yes, that photo is my so-nice-to-meet-you smile.
-I actually do smile most of the time!
+I actually do smile most of the time.

-You’ve tried to follow the advice of marketing gurus before, the ones who showed you just what they did to find success, yet it never works for you.
+You’ve tried to follow the advice of marketing gurus, the ones who showed you just what they did to find success, yet it never works for you.
 Their templates and downloads look great until you realize that site design and marketing has changed since they blazed their path: following their journey would be outdated with lackluster results.

 You’ve at times considered learning how to update your site on your own, yet once you log in to your admin page you realize that it’ll take a long time to learn the intricacies how to move blocks, update your headers, or craft the compelling sales page copy that you need today.